krzysu/blog.myviews.pl/README.md

 # Kris Urbas: personal website

-> I help startups build their products
+> I help startups build their internet products

 This website is open sourced for learning and recruitment purposes.
 Do not use for profit.